Various positions available:

-This is an entry-level role that will allow you to gain experience with your local branch.
-Other roles that you can move into include branch event coordinator (team lead), career outreach coordinator, communications coordinator and more.
+Entry-level roles that will allow you to gain experience with your local branch include event volunteer and event coordinator.
 This provides the necessary experience required to move into executive roles such as Secretary, Treasurer, Vice Chair, and Chair of the branch.

-- Registered with Engineers and Geoscientists BC in one of the following capacities: professional engineer (P.Eng.), professional geoscientist (P.Geo.), member-in-training (EIT/GIT), Engineers and Geoscientists BC licensee, or Student Member.
-Once you become a member of the association, please feel free to re-apply.
+- Registered with Engineers and Geoscientists BC in one of the following capacities: professional engineer (P.Eng.), professional geoscientist (P.Geo.), trainee (EIT/GIT), Engineers and Geoscientists BC professional licensee, or Student.
+Once you become a registrant of the organization, please feel free to re-apply;

 - Ability to run meetings and lead teams is an asset.